 - Pricing your home at or a bit below market value is the sure way to go.
-Statistics and seasoned Realtors have repeatedly proved that this is the best way to sell your home, and especially in a timely manner.
+Statistics and seasoned Realtors have repeatedly proved that this is the best way to sell your home in a timely manner.
 Looking at the comps and your home’s appraisal value is definitely the best way to reach an accurate asking price point.
 The first few days of putting your house on the market are the most critical to getting noticed; you need to set your price well to fit inside buyers’ search parameters.
 Usually if you start getting offers within the first few weeks, then the asking price is good.

 - Don’t be scared about pricing your home too low.
 The market “decides” the right price no matter what; if the house is slightly under-priced, multiple interested buyers will place offers, and in essence bid the price back up.
 If you don’t care how long it takes to sell your home, then you can price your home higher.
 Just don’t expect it to sell for at least a few months!